 Versailles after the fall

-After the outbreak of the French Revolution in 1789, King Louis XVI and Queen Marie Antoinette would be stripped of his powers, brought to Paris and ultimately beheaded, the palace falling under the control of the new republican government.
+After the outbreak of the French Revolution in 1789, King Louis XVI and Queen Marie Antoinette would be stripped of power, brought to Paris and ultimately beheaded.
+The palace fell under the control of the new republican government.

 Many of its furnishings were sold to help pay for the subsequent Revolutionary Wars.
 When Napoleon came to power, he had an apartment created for himself in the Grand Trianon, complete with a map room.